 Note: You must log in with your Amherst user name and password to access the Self-Enrollment Link webpage to get your account and log in information.
 As part of requesting the software you must provide an Amherst College email address.

-While some students are content with the web-based version of Kurzweil, we do recommend the desktop versions since they offer the greatest functionality and reliability.
+While some students are content with the web-based version of Kurzweil, the desktop version offers the greatest functionality and reliability.

 Note that these are large downloads!
 We suggest getting on a wired connection if possible.